slyval/guidelines/SAP Commerce/Commerce Conventions.md

 ### Dependency Management
 All controllers, facades, services and data access objects are declared/defined as beans.
+By default, all beans run as singletons unless specified.
+Beans can depend on other beans as long as the depended upon bean is declared in the same extension or an extension that is depended upon.

+Dependencies between exten
-By default, all beans r The bean definition for services, facades and data access objects is supposed to be done uniformly accross a probject and the decision to choose between these two mechanisms should be made for each project:
+The bean definition for services, facades and data access objects is supposed to be done uniformly accross a probject and the decision to choose between these two mechanisms should be made for each project:
 - xml driven definition
 - annotation driven definition